From chronicling African American botanical history to cultivating new community ecosystems in the USA

 Oil sketch by Ty Collins for the Ecollective article, The Africans who made Carolina gold (rice) worth its weight in gold.

-A proposal for Beronda Montgomery to help chart our nation’s way forward
+Proposal for how Beronda Montgomery could help chart our nation’s way forward

-In preparing this review of When Trees Testify, I watched a 2021 interview with Montgomery upon the publication of her first book, Lessons from Plants.
+In preparing this review of When Trees Testify, I watched an interview with Montgomery in connection with the publication of her first book, Lessons from Plants (2021).

-One of the “lessons” is that when a houseplant fails to thrive, we immediately ask what is wrong with its environment.
+One of the “lessons” is that when a houseplant fails to thrive, we immediately ask about the sources of the failure.
+What’s wrong with its soil or atmospheric environment.
 Montgomery suggests that plant scientists, who intimately understand how environmental conditions dictate growth, should lead the charge in cultivating communities where all humans are given the conditions they need to flourish.

 Today, as we navigate a society being fractured and decimated by the policies of the Trump administration, Montgomery’s philosophy feels like an urgent political and social mandate, as well as a botanical observation.
-We are living in a climate that is actively stunting the growth and well-being of communities of color.
+We are living in a climate that is actively stunting the growth and well-being of communities of color and the nation as a whole.

 Listening to Montgomery connect her scientific expertise with mentoring roles and community action, and witnessing her natural charisma, empathetic intellect and persuasive speech, it became clear that her vision and capabilities extend far beyond botany.
 (See video linked below.)

-She should have a leadership role among those actively developing the ideas, principles, and actions needed to reimagine, unify, and strengthen a post-MAGA society.
+She should have a leadership role among those developing the ideas, principles, and actions needed to reimagine and unify a post-MAGA society.

 Margaret Gray Bayne is an Ecollective contributing writer and collaborating editor.